The New York Entity Startup Guide, your #1 source for the best attorneys in the Big Apple.

 Entity Formation: LLC's Versus Corporation:

 The type of business structure you chose for your company will affect the taxes, restrictions, benefits, and filing procedures your business will experience.
 In a sole proprietorship, taxes related to business profit and loss are filed under the individual’s personal taxes.
 If the business suffers significant losses shareholders will be held liable for the business’s losses.
-When deciding to incorporate as a Limited Liability Corporation, or an “S” or “C” Corporation, know which structure is more beneficial for your business needs.
+When deciding to incorporate as a Limited Liability Corporation, or an “S” or “C” Corporation, know which legal corporate structure is more beneficial for your business needs.

 Limited Liability Corporation: